kritikos-io/.config/README.md

 In order to avoid duplicate PackageReference definitions and unpredictable behavior, the following nugets should be handled by [Directory.Build.props][buildProps] **only**:

+- coverlet.collector
 - coverlet.msbuild
 - Microsoft.CodeAnalysis.FxCopAnalyzers
+- Microsoft.SourceLink.Bitbucket.Git
+- Microsoft.SourceLink.GitHub
+- Microsoft.SourceLink.GitLab
 - SerilogAnalyzer
 - SmartanAlyzers.ExceptionAnalyzer
 - SmartAnalyzers.MultithreadingAnalyzer
-- Microsoft.SourceLink.Bitbucket.Git
-- Microsoft.SourceLink.GitHub
-- Microsoft.SourceLink.GitLab
 - StyleCop.Analyzers

 To update them, tick their verison numbers in the [Directory.Build.props][buildProps] file and reload the solution.